 The Rural Areas and farmland of King County are currently being threatened by a proposal before the King County Council that would allow for commercial and retail businesses to operate in protected rural and agricultural areas.
 The Sammamish Valley is Ground Zero - a handful of businesses including remote tasting rooms and event centers are already operating illegally outside of the urban boundaries.
 Rather than working with those businesses to relocate into nearby Urban Areas where they belong, the King County Beverage Ordinance 2018-0241 is a de-facto rezoning that would permanently establish them in the protected Rural Area.
 The Ordinance also opens the way for new urban use businesses across King County Rural Areas.

-The result of allowing these businesses to operate in the Rural Areas where there is no commercial infrastructure is already on display in the Sammamish Valley: increased traffic; parking in residential neighborhoods and on farmland; pedestrian safety issues, water runoff that damages agricultural areas and rivers, lighting and noise pollution, and more environmental impacts.
+The result of allowing drinking establishments to operate in the Rural Areas where there is no commercial infrastructure is already on display in the Sammamish Valley: increased traffic; parking in residential neighborhoods and on farmland; pedestrian safety issues; overflowing septic systems; water runoff that damages agricultural areas and rivers; lighting and noise pollution; and more environmental impacts.
 Specifically for the Sammamish Valley, this ordinance threatens a rural oasis that is needed more than ever as greater urban density comes to Redmond, Woodinville, Kirkland, and Bothell, and as climate change threatens our food supply.
 Increased commercialization in the Valley would also hurt the vast majority of legally operating businesses that rely on the rural nature of the Valley as an attractive setting for visitors.